 Los Angeles Times – January

 "Walking tours bring Melbourne's street art to life – On a cloudy Saturday afternoon in downtown Melbourne, Bernadette Alibrando leads a group of tourists into an alley that, at first glance, appears to have the usual alley stuff – dumpsters, backdoors, a little loose garbage rustling in the wind.
-With her eight tour participants surrounding her, she gives a simple instruction: 'Look up'."
-Read the full article and view the photo gallery
+With her 8 tour participants surrounding her, she gives a simple instruction: 'Look up'."
+View the photo gallery

 Melbourne's The Age (A2) – January

 "Melbourne's unique laneways and galleries are the creative lifeblood of our city, they can be intimidating for the uninitiated.
 Art consultant and former restaurateur Bernadette Alibrando has been introducing art lovers to this largely hidden world since walk to art was conceived in 2006.
 The three-hour walking tour of the CBD and inner-city suburbs covers a lot of ground, taking in Melbourne's world-renowned stencil art as well as traditional galleries and artist-run spaces.
-Alibrando keeps visitors on their toes by constantly changing the itinerary – she reveals the destinations only on the day.
-The tour is followed by the sharing of notes over cheese and wine."
+Alibrando keeps visitors on their toes by constantly changing the itinerary – she reveals the destinations only on the day."

 Royal Auto RACV Magazine – December 2008/January 2009